 Fixed-term Contracts

-• Mandatory fixed-term contracts: All new employment contracts in the UAE must now be fixed-term, meaning they must have a clear start and end date.
+- Mandatory fixed-term contracts: New employment contracts in the UAE are now required to be fixed-term, that is, they must have a definite starting and finishing point.

-• Clarity and transparency: Fixed-term contracts ensure transparency between the employer and the employee, setting specific expectations.
+- Clarity and transparency: Fixed-term agreements bring in transparency between the employer and the employee, and give them certain expectations.

 Contract Duration

-• Renewal options: After the contract ends, the employer can either renew it or let it expire, but they must give sufficient notice before any action is taken.
+- Renewal options: Once the contract is over, the employer may renew it or allow it to lapse, but they must give enough time before any move is taken.

 Contract Details